Why Faith Grows Small, Not Big

 And faith was never meant to be something we watch.
 It was always, by design, meant to be something we learn together.

-Which is why the earliest Christians followed the same pattern.
+This is what Jesus did, Which is why the earliest Christians followed the same pattern.

-Notice what sits right next to teaching.
+Notice what sits right next to the Apostles teaching around tables.

 Fellowship.